FanatiQS/VerbalEyes-Scroll-Controller/README.md

 # VerbalEyes SpeedController Core
 This is a C library to control scroll speed and scroll position for a VerbalEyes server with a micro controller.
-It works by connecting to Wi-Fi and sending the commands to the server over a WebSocket.
+It works by connecting to Wi-Fi and sending the commands to the server over a WebSocket connection.
 Configuration of what network and server to use is done with a simple text based protocol.

 # Pre-built for Arduino/ESP
 This is an implementation or the library that works on Arduino supported boards.